David Chivers: Siamangs

 Chivers frequented Malaysia from 1968 to 1972 while undertaking his PhD studying siamangs, from which he published The Siamang in Malaya.
 A Field Study of a Primate in Tropical Rain Forest.

 Gibbons

 Chivers developed a special interest in Gibbons following his first encounters in Malaysia in 1968.
-In 1985 he moved to Borneo to develop Project Barito Ulu in Central Kalimantan with the Indonesian Ministry of Forestry, to investigate the role of fruit-eating animals in seed dispersal, in the natural regeneration of forests, living there until 2012.
+In 1985 he moved to Borneo to develop Project Barito Ulu in Central Kalimantan with the Indonesian Ministry of Forestry, to investigate the role of fruit-eating animals in seed dispersal in the natural regeneration of forests, living there until 2012.
 Out of 50 doctoral studies he supervised, 12 were on gibbons.

 He was a noted expert of gibbon behaviour, including their raucous dawn singing, which he described as a “beautiful symphony”.

 Orangutans

 From 1999 to 2014 he focused on orangutans, supervising at least seven doctoral theses examining orangutan rehabilitation and reintroduction.

 Conservation and advocacy

-Throughout his career and after his retirement from Cambridge in 2013, Chivers has remained a vocal advocate for primate habitat conservation.
+Throughout his career and after his retirement from Cambridge in 2013, Chivers remained a vocal advocate for primate habitat conservation.
 In 2009 he was a panellist at the Great Ape Debate held at the Linnean Society where conservationists discussed a growing controversy surrounding measures to save the orangutan.

-Chivers has emphasised “the critical issue of needing to understand ourselves” is central to mitigating negative human impacts, and believes biologist Jeremy Griffith’s explanation of the human condition offers “the necessary breakthrough.”
+Chivers emphasised “the critical issue of needing to understand ourselves” is central to mitigating negative human impacts, and believed biologist Jeremy Griffith’s explanation of the human condition offers “the necessary breakthrough.”